andher1802/personal-page/content/blog/geospatial_data_engineering/page_3/index.md

 We have successfully integrated dbt into our geospatial stack!
 We now have a structured way to transform raw data into enriched, analytical-ready tables using standard SQL and PostGIS.

 ## Automating Geospatial Analytics: Running dbt on Kubernetes with Helm
-We have built a powerful ingestion engine using DuckDB and FastAPI, and our PostGIS database is filling up with raw building footprint data.
-But raw data is rarely ready for analysis.
-It needs to be cleaned, transformed, and aggregated.

-In the data world, dbt (data build tool) is the standard for these transformations.
-In this update, we are containerizing our dbt project and deploying it to our Kubernetes cluster as a Job.
-This allows us to run heavy geospatial transformations automatically and reliably in the cloud.

 ### 1. Dockerizing dbt with Poetry
 Running dbt locally is easy (dbt run).
 Running it inside a Docker container, especially when managing dependencies with Poetry, requires a bit of finesse.